leta199/Linear-Regression/README.md

 Winsorisation -  Decided to utisilde winsoarisation on the outliers i.e capping them to the values of our Upper  and lower range to preserve all of the upper and lower data  points.
 I applied this both to the Cancellation rate (upper range)  and Volatility (upper and lower range)

-Finally, plotted scatter plot and boxplots of the varaibles to ensure pre-processing worked well
+Finally, plotted scatter plot and boxplots of the variables to ensure pre-processing worked well

 **Linear Regression**
 Utilised my linear regression model to model the data from Decile 7.
 Cancel to trade metric renamed to (Cancellation rate) was the dependent variable
 Volatility was our independent variable

 **Interpretation of output**
 Both model managed to explain approxiamtely 70% of the variance in data as seen by both R-sqaured values

 Weights were nearly identical and the weight in my model of 1.0020 shows that my hypothesis was correct, higher volatility means higher cancellation of trades
 Biases differed between the models by 0.87
-Mean sqaured error of my model was approximately 3.5, meaning that predictions of cancelattion rate were off by 3.5 orders on average
+Mean sqaured error of my model was approximately 3.5 meaning that predictions of cancelattion rate were off by 3.5 orders on average

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)